-The anchor typically comes in a form of a leather or webbing strap or flap.
-It traverses behind, around, or over the head as it is fasted in place.
-But take note that with plastic guards, moulded clips instead snap on to the axe head.
+The anchor typically comes in the form of a leather or webbing strap or flap.
+It traverses behind, around, or over the head as it fasts in place.
+But take note that with plastic guards, molded clips instead snap onto the axe head.

 Here are different types of guards:

-- Single strap that traverses along the rear heel or butt of the head with a buckle or a snap to fasten it.
+- The single strap traverses along the rear heel or butt of the head with a buckle or a snap to fasten it.
 Make sure that the strap is fastened securely to avoid slipping off of the strap.

 - Sheaths that have a through-hole for the haft and are held in place by a flap.
 The flap then folds over the head, specifically over its top, and is then fastened with a snap.

-- Thermoformed plastic sheaths that snap over the head and are retained by moulded clips or friction fit.
+- Thermoformed plastic sheaths that snap over the head and are retained by molded clips or friction fit.

 What’s the difference between a chopping AXE and a splitting AXE?

 The splitting maul is a great choice for very large pieces of wood as its heavier weight gives you additional strength.
 Smaller users can find the heavier maul weight difficult to swing.
-For smaller pieces of wood, or splitting around edges of wood, a splitting axis is the best option.
+For smaller pieces of wood or splitting around the edges of the wood, a splitting axis is the best option.

 What is the best steel for an AXE?